chalkp/old-competitive/README.md

 The question Labels :
 - question number

-[**OCOM WU**](https://woi.wu.ac.th/header.php)  shittiest grader I have ever use, made by Walailak University only for harvesting pain from users
+[**OCOM WU**](https://woi.wu.ac.th/header.php)  shittiest grader I have ever use, made by Walailak University used for harvesting pain from users and use those in labs

 |website         |Username  |Activeness  |URL                              |
 |----------------|----------|------------|---------------------------------|